A numerical ampleness criterion via Gale duality: Introduction

 Let us first of all recall that, in the literature, there are essentially three ways of presenting a $\Q$--factorial complete toric variety $X$ of dimension $n$: \begin{enumerate} \item by giving a rational simplicial complete fan $\Si$ of cones in $N\otimes\R\cong\R^n$, with $N\cong\Z^n$: our hypothesis allows us to present $\Si$ by means of the $n$--skeleton $\Si(n)$ of its maximal cones and thinking of $\Si$ as the set of all the faces of cones in $\Si(n)$; \item by means of a Cox geometric quotient $(\C^{n+r}\setminus Z)/\Hom(\Cl(X),\C^*)$, along the lines of \cite{Cox}, where $r$ turns out to be the Picard number (in the following called \emph{rank}) of $X$; \item by means of a suitable \emph{bunch $\mathcal{B}$ of cones} in $F^r_{\R}=\Cl(X)\otimes\R$, as presented in \cite{Berchtold-Hausen}. \end{enumerate} In the first case (1) we will denote by $V$ the $n\times (n+r)$ integer \emph{reduced fan matrix} (see Definition \ref{def:matrice fan}) whose columns are given, up to the order, by the primitive generators of 1--dimensional cones (rays) in the 1--skeleton $\Si(1)$.

-In the second case (2) the action of $G(X):=\Hom(\Cl(X),\C^*)$ can be described by means of a couple $(Q,\Ga)$ of matrices such that $Q$ is an integer and \emph{positive} (meaning that it admits only non--negative integer entries) $r\times (n+r)$ matrix $Q$ in row echelon form ($\REF$, for short) and $\Ga$ is a \emph{torsion matrix}, as explained in \cite[Rem.~4.1]{RT-QUOT}.
+In the second case (2) the action of $G(X):=\Hom(\Cl(X),\C^*)$ can be described by means of a couple $(Q,\Ga)$ of matrices such that $Q$ is an integer and \emph{positive} (meaning that it admits only non--negative integer entries) $r\times (n+r)$ matrix in row echelon form ($\REF$, for short) and $\Ga$ is a \emph{torsion matrix}, as explained in \cite[Rem.~4.1]{RT-QUOT}.
 In the following $Q$ is called a \emph{weight matrix} of $X$, while we do not deal with the torsion matrix $\Ga$, whose definition is then skipped.
-In the simplest case of rank $r=1$, $X$ is always given by a finite abelian quotient of a weighted projective space (so called a \emph{fake} WPS) \cite{BC}, \cite{Conrads}, $Q$ gives the weight vector of the covering WPS and $\Ga$ describes the finite abelian quotient.
-For higher values of $r$, $X$ turns out to be a finite abelian quotient of a poly weighted space (PWS, for short) \cite[Thm.~2.2]{RT-QUOT}, $Q$ gives the weight matrix of the covering PWS and $\Ga$ describes the finite abelian quotient.
+In the simplest case of rank $r=1$, $X$ is always given by a finite abelian quotient of a weighted projective space (so called a \emph{fake} WPS) \cite{BC}, \cite{Conrads}, \cite{RT-WPS}, $Q$ gives the weight vector of the covering WPS and $\Ga$ describes the finite abelian quotient.
+For higher values of $r$, $X$ turns out to be a finite abelian quotient of a poly weighted space (PWS, for short) \cite[Thm.~2.2]{RT-QUOT}, $Q$ gives the weight matrix of the covering PWS and $\Ga$ describes the finite abelian quotient: notice that if $r\leq 2$ the $X$ turns out to be always a projective toric variety, but this fact does no more hold for $r\geq 3$ \cite{RT-R2proj}.

-In the third case (3) the intersection of all the cones in the bunch $\mathcal{B}$ turns out to give the K\"{a}hler cone $\Nef(X)\subseteq F^r_{\R}$: in particular $X$ is projective if and only $\g=\Nef(X)$ is full dimensional and also called a \emph{chamber} of the secondary (or GKZ) fan.
+In the third case (3) the intersection of all the cones in the bunch $\mathcal{B}$ turns out to give the K\"{a}hler cone $\Nef(X)\subseteq F^r_{\R}$: in particular $X$ is projective if and only if $\Nef(X)$ is full dimensional and also called a \emph{chamber} of the secondary (or GKZ) fan.

 \halfline

 The ampleness criterion here proposed by Theorem \ref{thm:criterio} is completely based on the weight matrix $Q$ of $X$, differently from most part of known criteria, essentially based either on the fan $\Sigma$ or the polytope $\Delta_D$ associated with the divisor $D$.
 Then it is immediately applied to complete toric varieties presented as in either (2) or (3), above.